 The Fund commenced its operations on 27 November 2006.
-At 31 December 2018 and 2017, the Fund had no employees.
+At 31 December 2019 and 2018, the Fund had no employees.
 The Funds shares are listed on the Bermuda Stock Exchange.

 Renasset Investment Management Limited (formerly Kashtan Limited) (the "Investment Manager") has been appointed as Investment Manager to implement the investment strategy of the Fund.
 Renasset Managers Limited (formerly Petrarca Management Limited) (the "Investment Advisor") have been appointed as Investment Advisor to manage the investment activities of the Fund.
-The administration of the Fund has been delegated to Custom House Global Fund Services Limited (the "Administrator").
+The administration of the Fund has been delegated to Apex Group Limited (formerly Custom House Global Fund Services Limited) (the "Administrator").

-In accordance with the Offering Memorandum, the Fund had a term of three years from the commencement date of 27 November 2006.
+In accordance with the Offering Memorandum, the Fund had a term of three years from the commencement date of 27 November 2006, provided that the Directors may extend the term for up to two successive one-year periods.